It seems we don’t have to look far.

 Complaining never helps us.
 It never solves the problem.

-It makes us feel like we are doing something (yes, we are venting our emotions and feeling, and our disgruntledness), but we are not doing something helpful.
+It makes us feel like we are doing something (yes, we are venting our emotions and feelings, and our disgruntledness), but we are not doing something helpful.

 Yes, find one complaint, and more follow.
 Bam, bam, bam, until it is hard to stop the train from rolling down, down, down.